Ajusco-Coding-Bootcamp/05_MemoryGame/README.md

 * `README.md`: should explain how to download, install and run the application as well as an introduction to the application, its functionality and decisions about design they took.
-* `assets / memory.json`: Should be a JSON that contains the key: memory_game and the value is an Array of objects in which each object is a memory card that contains at least the properties of
+* `assets / memory.json`: Should be a JSON that contains the key: memory_game and the value is an Array of objects in which each object is a memory card that contains at least the properties of card_name, card_value and card_image.
 * `src / index.html`: this is the entry point to your application.
 This file it must contain to _markup_ (HTML) and include the necessary CSS and JavaScript for index.js module.
 * `src / app.js`: here you must implement the web application main functionality to manipulate the data coming from data.js